Declaration of Independence: History, Meaning, Continental Congress, and Facts

 Those in favor of Lee’s motion, most notably John Adams, reasoned that without a formal declaration foreign nations would continually regard their colonies as part of the British Empire.
 Therefore, those foreign countries were unlikely to intervene and support the American Revolution financially or politically.

 The meeting was adjoined to June 10 1776 after delegates from Delaware, New Jersey, Maryland and New York fervently shot down the Lee’s resolution.
 However, on June 11, 1776, the Continental Congress set up a five-member committee that included Thomas Jefferson (Virginia delegate), Roger Sherman (Connecticut delegate), John Adams (Massachusetts delegate), Benjamin Franklin (Pennsylvania delegate) and Robert R. Livingston (New York delegate).
-The Congress tasked this Committee of Five to come up with a formal statement explaining and justifying why the American colonies should be independent sovereign states.
+The Congress tasked the Committee of Five to come up with a formal statement explaining and justifying why the American colonies should be independent sovereign states.

 The Work of the Committee of Five in Drafting the Declaration Document